Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Capture.md

 ### Filename

-Webcampak uses the capture time for pictures filenames, using the following convention: YYYYMMDDHHmmSS (YearMonthDayHourMinuteSecond).
+Webcampak uses the capture time for pictures filenames, using an 24-hours format and the following convention: YYYYMMDDHHmmSS (YearMonthDayHourMinuteSecond).

 For example, 20170224124007.jpg is a picture captured on February(02) 24th, 2017 at 12:40 and 07 seconds.